Gabriela Traña

 Gabriela Gerarda Traña Trigueros (born 3 March 1980 in Alajuela, Costa Rica) is a Costa Rican long-distance runner.

 Biography

 She competed in the marathon at the 2008 Summer Olympics and the 2012 Summer Olympics.
 In 2012, she was also the flag bearer for the Costa Rican team during the opening ceremony.
+She was the Central American Champion in the marathon at the 2013 San José Games.